 Ab Basu reminded the Board that there was no January 2022 meeting.
 Instead, the outstanding draft minutes for approval were from December 15.
 The Board discussed action items and addressed any questions which arose from the previous minutes including:

 There was an issue regarding tree planting from the previous Board meeting.
-Kenny Loveless stated that Cindi Kacer was “on top of this issue.”
 Kenny recounted how there was a plaque from the Club at Baldwin Elementary School, and also a few at the Jenny Dean Memorial Plaque.
 He further stated that there are five trees in all which reflect prior Club presidents who are deceased.

-In additional issue from the previous Board meeting was with regard to a possible meeting between the Board and the Foundation officers.
-Ed mentioned that this can be done every quarter during the year, and John offered to schedule the first of these.
+An additional issue from the previous Board meeting was with regard to a possible meeting between the Board and the Foundation officers.
+Ed mentioned that this should be done every quarter during the year in accordance with the Policy and Procedures Manual, and John offered to schedule the first of these.

 Cheryl Dashiell asked about the $20,000 that goes to the Foundation from the Club every year.
 She was informed that instead, it is everything on top of $20,000 in the Club’s account that goes to the Foundation each year.

-With no further discussion of the draft minutes and reflecting on emailed/ hard copy edits provided to the Secretary Cheryl Macias made the motion to accept the minutes.
+With no further discussion of the draft minutes and reflecting on emailed/ hard copy edits provided to the Secretary, Cheryl Macias made the motion to accept the minutes.
 Xiao Yin Byrom seconded the motion and the Board voted all “ayes” to do so.
 The final minutes were adopted.

 Committee Reports